 Students who schedule an independent study must request the appropriate form from the Office of the Registrar.
 The completed form with the required signatures must be included with the registration materials.

-Registration for full (closed) courses is supported by Self-Service.
-Students using Self-Service are advised to register for all open courses and save their schedule, then return to the scheduling process to select the 'waitlist' option for full (closed) courses.
-Alternatively, students may send an email to email@example.com to request waitlist status in a course by indicating the semester, course and section of the desired full (closed) course.
+Registration for full (closed) courses is not currently supported by Self-Service.
+Students using Self-Service are advised to register for all open courses and save their schedule, and return to the scheduling process to identify additional courses that are full (closed).
+Then, students must send an email to firstname.lastname@example.org to request waitlist status in a course by indicating the semester, course and section of the desired full (closed) course.
 The Registrar's Office will add students to the waitlist queue.